HAG87/maxscript-assorted/README.md

 1. Locate **3ds Max user folder**.
 Usually at: *C:\Users\USER_NAME\AppData\Local\Autodesk\3dsMax\20XX - 64bit\ENU*
 2. Copy **.ms** and **.mse** to *scripts*, *.mcr* files to *usermacros* and Icons (.bmp) to *usericons*
 3. Restart Max if opened
 4. Add the macro to a toolbar.
-Found under the category "HAG tools"
+Found under the category "BUMP tools"

 ---